dashboarddesignpatterns/dashboarddesignpatterns.github.io/README.md

 in numerous ways, to take advantage of the large screens on which they are viewed (vs. individual plots that make more economic use of space).
-Such an number of choice can be overwhelming, so there is a timely need for guidance about effective dashboard design— especially as dashboards are increasingly being designed for a wider non-expert audience by a wide group of designers who may not have a background in visualization or interface design.
+Such an number of choice can be overwhelming, so there is a timely need for guidance about effective dashboard design---especially as dashboards are increasingly being designed for a wider non-expert audience by a wide group of designers who may not have a background in visualization or interface design.

 ### Team